bipinKrishnan/automax/README.md

 ## Why Centroid🤔

-Because, it:

-1. Gets you up and running with your data science project.
+With centroid, you can:

+1. Automate the process of creating a project structure.
-2. Automate common tasks with the click of a button.
+2. Do all these with the click of a button:
+      a.
+Running workflows
+      b.
+Running unit tests
+      c.
+See all the cell outputs of a notebook without opening it
+      d.
+Edit python files as if they were jupyter notebooks

 ## Usage
 ```bash